dennisbrookner/music/README.md

 ```

 #### Transposing a chord
-A Chord can be easily transposed:
+Like a Note, a Chord can be easily transposed:
 ```python
 old_chord = Chord('CM7')
 new_chord = old_chord.transpose(3)